 The Ohio Revised Code provides the statutory authority requiring public employers to fund post-retirement health care through their contributions to OPERS.
-A portion of each employer's contribution to OPERS is set aside for funding of post-retirement health care benefits.
+A portion of each employer's contribution to OPERS is set aside for the funding of post-retirement health care benefits.
 Employer contribution rates are expressed as a percentage of the covered payroll of active members.
-The employer contribution rates were 14.00% of covered payroll in 2013, 2012, and 2011.
+The employer contribution rates were 14.00% of covered payroll in 2014, 2013 and 2012.
 The Ohio Revised Code currently limits the employer contribution to a rate not to exceed 14.00% of covered payroll.
 Active members do not make contributions to the OPEB Plan.
-OPERS' Postemployment Health Care plan was established under and is administrated in accordance with, Internal Revenue Code 401(h).
-Each year, the OPERS Retirement Board determines the portion of the employer contribution rate that will be set aside for funding of postemployment health care benefits.
-Employer contribution rates used to fund postemployment benefits were 1.00% for members of the Traditional Plan in 2013 and 4.00% in 2012 and 2011, 1.00% for members of the Combined Plan in 2013 and 6.05% for 2012 and 2011.
-Effective January 1, 2014, the portion of employer contributions allocated to health care was raised to 2.00% for both plans, as recommended by the OPERS Actuary.
-The OPERS Retirement Board is also authorized to establish rules for the payment of a portion of the health care benefits provided, by the retiree or their surviving beneficiaries.
+OPERS' Postemployment Health Care plan was established under, and is administrated in accordance with, Internal Revenue Code 401(h).
+Each year, the OPERS Board of Trustees determines the portion of the employer contribution rate that will be set aside for funding of postemployment health care benefits.
+Employer contribution rates used to fund postemployment benefits were 2.00% for members of the Traditional Plan in 2014, 1.00% in 2013 and 4.00% in 2012, 2.00% for members of the Combined Plan in 2014, 1.00% for 2013 and 6.05% for 2012.
+Effective January 1, 2015, the portion of employer contributions allocated to health care remains at 2.00% for both plans, as recommended by the OPERS' Actuary.
+The OPERS Board of Trustees is also authorized to establish rules for the retiree or their surviving beneficiaries to pay a portion of the health care provided.
 Payment amounts vary depending on the number of covered dependents and the coverage selected.
-The Division's actual contributions to OPERS to fund postemployment benefits were \$7,000 in 2013, \$32,000 in 2012 and \$31,000 in 2011.
-The required payments due in 2013, 2012 and 2011 have been made.
+The Division's actual contributions to OPERS to fund postemployment benefits were \$16,000 in 2014, \$7,000 in 2013 and \$32,000 in 2012.
+The required payments due in 2014, 2013 and 2012 have been made.